-The Board of Directors is responsible for presenting the audit's findings each year to the public .1
+The Board of Directors is responsible for presenting the audit's findings each year to the public .

-Notes: 1 The Standards of Accreditation (7.03.3.1) requires a report to the public by November 15, but doesn't specify it include the audits' findings.
+Notes: The Standards For Accreditation (3-B.2) requires a report to the public by October 15, but does not expressly state that the report to the public include the audits' findings.
 A.C.A. § 6-13-620(6)(F) requires the reporting of the audit's findings, but doesn't specify any date by which they must be reported.
 In other words, you MAY go over the audit report at you annual meeting, but it is not required.